 The Department’s thriving research culture is further evidenced by the conferences and symposiums held here, at Manchester Met.
 Our staff organise these events for their research peers, for postgraduate students, for professional organisations, and for the general public.
-Upcoming and recent events include:
+Recent events include:

-- Dr Adi Kuntsman and Dr Esperanza Miyake have organised, together with Dr Tom Brock from Sociology, a two-day postgraduate research event, “Data, Society and the Self”
+- Dr Adi Kuntsman and Dr Esperanza Miyake organised, together with Dr Tom Brock from Sociology, a two-day postgraduate research event, “Data, Society and the Self”.
+May 2016.

-- Dr Esperanza Miyake is currently co-organising (with Dr. Shiro Yoshioka, Newcastle University) “Symposium: Japan in the Digital Age” (Autumn 2017) and the “Gaming Research Network's Multiplatform 2017: A one-day symposium on interdisciplinary research in games and gaming (Summer 2017)”.
+- Dr Esperanza Miyake co-organised (with Dr. Shiro Yoshioka, Newcastle University) “Symposium: Japan in the Digital Age” (Autumn 2017) and the “Gaming Research Network's Multiplatform 2017: A one-day symposium on interdisciplinary research in games and gaming (Summer 2017)”.

 - LIAR IV (12-14 July 2016).
 The fourth Linguistic Impoliteness & Rudeness international conference explored Intra-, Inter-, and Cross Cultural Im/Politeness.

 - Beyond Babel: A Celebration of Multilingual Life through Film (14 March 2015).
 A one-day multilingual film festival delivered by FLAME as part of HIP programme.

 - Selfie Citizenship (16 April 2015, in collaboration with Digital Innovation).